MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/implementation/deploy/Deploy-lz.md

 # Create landing zones

-In a enterprise-scale implementation, all platform resources in the __connectivity__ and __management__ subscriptions are deployed via Azure Policy.
-Enterprise-scale includes both, policy definitions and assignments required to deploy the neccesary resources.
-While it is possible to deploy both, Azure Policy definition and assignments using enterprise-scale deployment process via GitHub Actions as described in this article, enterprise-scale provides flexiblity for how the assignments can be done in the platform subscriptions.
+In a enterprise-scale implementation, all platform resources in the `connectivity` and `management` subscriptions are deployed via Azure Policy.
+Enterprise-scale includes both, policy definitions and assignments required to deploy the necessary resources.
+While it is possible to deploy both, Azure Policy definition and assignments using enterprise-scale deployment process via GitHub Actions as described in this article, enterprise-scale provides flexibility for how the assignments can be done in the platform subscriptions.

 All platform Azure resources in a landing zones following the enterprise-scale guidance are fully controlled and provisioned through Azure Policy on the landing zone management group scope.
 More information on the [policy-driven approach](./../Design-Principles.md) can be found in the enterprise-scale design principals section of this document.